bdwgc/bdwgc/docs/simple_example.md

 ### Threads

-If you do not need thread support, configure the collector with `--disable-threads` option.
+If you do not need multi-threading support, configure the collector with `--disable-threads` option.

 Alternatively, if your target is a real old-fashioned uniprocessor (no